Introduction to Shell Scripting in Linux

 The Bash Shell

-The Bash Shell scripting program is a high-level scripting language, similar to that of python.
-But if you have any experience with Python before, then you will actually find that Bash Shell Scripting is far more easy than any other scripting language.
-One can write scripts in bash much faster than in C, C++, Java or Python.
-The default terminal in today’s most Linux environment, say for eg:- Ubuntu, Linux Mint Cinnamon/ Rafaela, Fedora, Arch Linux or any other debian environment consists of Bash as the default Shell.
-You can however check all the shell environments present in your system by typing the following in the default Terminal:-
+The Bash Shell scripting program is a high-level scripting language similar to that of Python.
+But if you have any experience with Python before, then you will actually find that Bash Shell Scripting is far easier than any other scripting language.
+One can write scripts in bash much faster than in C, C++, Java, or Python.
+The default terminal in today’s most Linux environments says, for e.g.:- Ubuntu, Linux Mint Cinnamon/ Rafaela, Fedora, Arch Linux, or any other Debian environment, consists of Bash as the default Shell.
+You can, however, check all the shell environments present in your system by typing the following in the default Terminal:-

 $ cat /etc/shells |

-The ‘cat’ syntax in used to read text files.
-The types of shell scripting programs in a Linux, Unix or Debian environment is stored in the shell file within the etc directory.
-Each shell has its own unique set of syntaxes and their own set of built in functions.
-The DOS or windows also have their own shell known as the infamous ‘command prompt’ or the ‘powershell’ from windows 8.1 onwards, but it is still not as powerful as the bash.
-The cat syntax will give you the list of shells available on the system, however to find the default shell or to check the current using shell, one can use the following syntax in the Shell Scripting Terminal:-
+The ‘cat’ syntax is used to read text files.
+The shell file within the etc. directory stores the types of shell scripting programs in a Linux, Unix, or Debian environment.
+Each shell has its own unique set of syntaxes and its own set of built-in functions.
+The DOS or Windows also have their own shell known as the infamous ‘command prompt’ or the ‘PowerShell’ from Windows 8.1 onwards, but it is still not as powerful as the bash.
+The cat syntax will give you the list of shells available on the system; however, to find the default shell or to check the current using shell, one can use the following syntax in the Shell Scripting Terminal:-

 $ echo $SHELL |

-The ‘echo’ syntax is used to print any statement.
-Here the ‘SHELL’ is a variable assigned to print the current shell.
-The dollar sign after ‘echo’ is used to represent a variable in Shell Scripting.
+In Shell Scripting, the ‘echo’ syntax is used to print any statement.
+The ‘SHELL’ variable is assigned to print the current shell in the given example.
+The dollar sign after ‘echo’ is used to represent the variable in the script.

-So, now you know what a shell is, lets take a look at Shell Scripting and why it is known as that.
-Shell Scripting is nothing but a series of command in a simple text file ending with an extension ‘.sh’.
+Now that you know what a shell is, let’s explore Shell Scripting and why it’s called that.
+Shell Scripting is nothing but a series of commands in a simple text file ending with an extension ‘.sh’.
 The ‘.sh’ determines that it is a shell executable file.
-After writing a shell script, one would need to change the executable permission using the ‘chmod function’.
-By default, any newly created shell is not executable in the UNIX or the Linux environment unless the permissions are changed specifically.
-Shell Scripting is almost similar to that of Batch programming from Windows, but the difference being that Shell Scripting is rather more powerful and provides much more high-end interactive environment along with tab completions.
+After writing a shell script, one would need to change the executable permission using the ‘chmod function.’ n the UNIX or Linux environment, newly created shells are not executable by default unless their permissions are changed explicitly.
+Shell Scripting is almost similar to that Batch programming from Windows.
+Still, the difference is that Shell Scripting is more powerful and provides a much more high-end interactive environment and tab completions.
 One needs to make use of a good text editor to write a shell script.
-Few better ones that I know of are Vim, Gedit and Leafpad.
+I know a few better ones are Vim, Gedit, and Leafpad.

 Unlike other programming languages, Shell scripts are quicker to write and execute.
 You don’t need to download any specific bundles or dependencies to execute.
-They can be used not only by a System administrator, but also by just a normal person for executing automated scripts on a daily basis.
-Following is a simple example of a script written here.
+Regular persons, not only system administrators, can execute automated scripts.
+The following is an example of a simple script:

 #!/bin/bash echo -e “Welcome to the first shell program.\n”echo -e “Write something here and this program will print back the same.\n” #asking the user for inputread input #reading the input from userecho “You entered: $input”exit 0 |

 Now let me explain all the parameters in the above code.
-First of all, write the above code in a text file in a ‘as is’ format and save it with an extension ending with ‘.sh’.
-For example, name the file as ‘main_program.sh’.
-Make sure that it is not ‘main_program.sh.txt’.
-Most beginners tend to do the same and then it is not executable.
-Once the above code is copied, change its permissions using the following syntax in the terminal:-
+First of all, write the above code in a text file in an ‘as is’ format and save it with an extension ending with ‘.sh.’
+For example, name the file ‘main_program.sh’.
+Make sure that it is not ‘main_program.sh.txt.’
+Most beginners tend to do the same, and then it is not executable.
+After copying the above code, modify its permissions in the terminal using the following syntax:-

 $ chmod +x main_program.sh OR $ chmod 755 main_program.sh |

 Feel free to use either of the above commands since both of them do the same thing.
-In the modern bash shell scripting programs, the ‘755’ is changed to ‘+x’; so it doesn’t matter which one you use actually.
+Modern bash shell scripting programs use ‘+x’ instead of ‘755’, so either can be used interchangeably.
 After you have changed the permissions, type the following to execute it.

 $./main_program.sh |